AAhusk/CS314_Website/team/sprint1.md

 #### Completed epics in Sprint Backlog
 * *About Page*:
-    * Added "About" Page button in top left of the website
+    * Added "About" Page button in top left of the website.
-    * Each team member added a photo and bio for the About page
+    * Each team member added a photo and bio for the About page.
     * Pushed these changes onto the "Sean-CreateAboutPage" branch.

 #### Incomplete epics in Sprint Backlog